 Sensitiveness is an endowment of all forms of life.
 As plants have no nerve fibers, stimuli are conveyed from cell to cell.
 Many mem[missing text] in a marked degree.
 The tendrils of the common pea and the tendrils or stems of all climbers must have this quality in order to find the required support.
 The foliage of the mimosas, plants common in warm regions, make instant response to disturbing influences.
 “At the tramp of the horse’s hoof on the turf of the prairies far in advance are closed the leaves of the shrinking mimosa.”
-The natives call the mimosa “Shame”; for, presto! a filmy mass of green turns at a tough into a bunch of seemingly dry twigs, which slowly erect themselves and resume their leafy appearance when the danger is past.
+The natives call the mimosa “shame”; for, presto! a filmy mass of green turns at a touch into a bunch of seemingly dry twigs, which slowly erect themselves and resume their leafy appearance when the danger is past.

 A large crop of mushrooms - edible and inedible, of all sizes, shapes and colors - promoted by the frequent warm showers are daily harvested.
-The mental, if not the physical, appetite is keenly whetted [in] those inoculated with a passion for those interesting forms of vegetable life.
+The mental, if not the physical, appetite is keenly whetted of those inoculated with a passion for those interesting forms of vegetable life.
 The photograph shows different stages of development of the edible Parasol Mushroom, Lepiota procera.
 [Note - we do not show a photo.]
-The largest specimen was 15" high and the cap measured 8 inches across.
+The largest specimen was 15" high and the cap measured 8-1/2 inches across.
 One cap is broken off so that the gills, the spore bearing surface, may be seen.
 Although the mushroom is taken as a type of rapid growth, the “spawn” - the slender, many-branched, subterranean fibers - are of slow formation and may be of great age.
 Small round “buttons” appear on these fibers and expand quickly into the aerial, spore-producing bodies.